 Wherever possible, candidates should point out what makes them unique to stand out from the crowd.
 This is often simply about personalizing the application and showcasing what makes you a qualified candidate.

 You can also show your personality during the process.
 Some people are worried that being too comfortable and letting employers know their authentic selves won’t be professional and might turn people away, but the opposite is generally true.
 Companies want to work with genuine individuals who have different perspectives.

 Build Your Career with the Help of an Employment Agency in Phoenix: CornerStone Staffing

-Working with an employment agency in Phoenix is a great way to find a new position in the area.
+Working with an employment agency near you is a great way to find a new position there.
 Recruiters work with area employers to find top-quality candidates for open roles.
 When a recruiter submits a resume, they endorse you as a candidate and will support you throughout the process.